Angioedema: Allergic

 In allergic angioedema, avoidance of the allergen and use of antihistamines may prevent future attacks.
 Cetirizine is a commonly prescribed antihistamine for angioedema.
 Some patients have reported success with the combination of a nightly low dose of cetirizine to moderate the frequency and severity of attacks, followed by a much higher dose when an attack does appear.
 Severe angioedema cases may require desensitization to the putative allergen, as mortality can occur.
 Chronic cases require steroid therapy, which generally leads to a good response.
-In cases where allergic attack is progressing towards airway obstruction, epinephrine may be life-saving.
+Allergic reactions can progress rapidly to anaphylaxis, which may be fatal without prompt treatment with epinephrine, commonly administer by an epinephrine auto-injector, such as an EpiPen.

 Drug induced

+ACE inhibitors

 ACE inhibitors can induce angioedema.
 ACE inhibitors block the enzyme ACE so it can no longer degrade bradykinin; thus, bradykinin accumulates and can cause angioedema.
 This complication appears more common in African-Americans.
+Angioedema caused by ACE inhibitors may occur not-infrequently in patients who have been on the drug without side effects for years.
+It can be of any severity, including life-threatening presentations and may include involvement of the gastrointestinal mucosa.

 In people with ACE inhibitor angioedema, the drug needs to be discontinued and an alternative treatment needs to be found, such as an angiotensin II receptor blocker (ARB), which has a similar mechanism but does not affect bradykinin.
 However, this is controversial, as small studies have shown some patients with ACE inhibitor angioedema can develop it with ARBs, as well.
+It is generally understood that in cases where angioedema does recur in patients switched to ARBs, the presentation is generally much more mild and not life threatening.

+Other drugs

+Drug-induced angioedema is rarely caused by any drug other than ACE inhibitors and other RAAS-affecting agents.
+Clinically significant angioedema is a known but rare drug reaction for therapeutic cytokines including recombinant IL-2 and IFN-α, and has been reported in association with omeprazole.
+Like angioedema caused by ACE inhibitors, discontinuing the offending drug is the method of treatment.